Logo

 1/15

-profile imgdavidmacago posted a year ago
+profile imgdavidmacago posted 2 years ago

 Consider the following code snippet.
 What will be printed by the final print statement?